Rex Chapman: Post-playing life

-After retiring from active play Chapman's drug addiction intensified.
+After retiring from active play, Chapman's drug addiction intensified.
 He also began betting on horse racing daily.
 Betting on horses had been a distraction for him from childhood through his time in the NBA, where he hid his habit.
 Chapman eventually stopped betting and went to Gamblers Anonymous meetings.
 Urged by Ainge to enter rehab for his drug problem, Chapman was diagnosed with attention deficit disorder and depression, for which he was medicated.
 Following rehab, he was troubled by abdomen pain and had surgery to remove a pin from his wrist.
-Following the surgery he was prescribed Vicodin and resumed his addiction, seeking treatment in 2002.
-After breaking the addiction, a doctor suggested he try Suboxone, medicine used to treat opioid addiction, which successfully addressed a resurgence of his abdomen pains.
+Following the surgery, he was prescribed Vicodin and resumed his addiction, seeking treatment in 2002.
+After breaking the addiction, a doctor suggested he try Suboxone, a medicine used to treat opioid addiction, which successfully addressed a resurgence of his abdominal pains.
 Over time, Suboxone caused Chapman to lose energy and clouded his thinking.

-Chapman held several jobs in short succession following his retirement.
+Chapman held several jobs in rapid succession following his retirement.
 After his second time in rehab, he was hired by the Suns, first as a scout and later as Director of Basketball Operations.
-He served as a color commentator on TNT during the NBA Playoffs.
+Chapman served as a color commentator on TNT during the 2004 and 2005 NBA playoffs.
 In 2005, he moved from Phoenix to accept a personnel scout position with the Minnesota Timberwolves.
-In 2006, he accepted the position of vice president of player personnel with the Denver Nuggets which he held for four years.
+In 2006, Chapman accepted the position of vice president of player personnel with the Denver Nuggets, which he held for four years.

-When he left the Nuggets his personal life was in trouble.
+When Chapman left the Nuggets, his personal life was in turmoil.
 He was divorcing his wife, sharing custody of their four children.
 Chapman had also become estranged from his parents and sister.
 His life continued to spiral down after leaving basketball.
-He worked in a variety of jobs as a basketball broadcaster including for Grand Canyon University in 2013.
+Chapman worked in a variety of jobs as a basketball broadcaster, including for Grand Canyon University in 2013.